WHY we need you in Kenya

 IVI projects are based in 2 destinations in Kenya.
 A rural village setting in central Kenya approx 1 hour north of Nairobi, and a southern Kenya, deep in the Maasai Mara tribe region.
 In both areas you are very close to incredible natural parks with amazing scenery complete with all the African animals such as Lions, Zebra, Giraffe & Elephants, Wildebeest etc. Kenya is famous for wildlife safaris, and we can connect you with ‘less touristy’ options at a fraction of the price you’d pay through the standard tourism methods!
 Ask us how when you apply.

-With IVI choose from projects involving english teaching & early childhood development in the Maasai Mara or get involved in medical clinic & community medical outreach projects, food security & farming assistance, woman’s empowerment projects and special needs teaching
+With IVI choose from projects involving english teaching & early childhood development in the Maasai Mara or get involved in medical clinic & community medical outreach projects, food security & farming assistance, woman’s empowerment projects and special needs teachin

 Volunteer Projects in Kenya